-Report cards are sent home quarterly for all students Kindergarten-5th Grade.
+Digital Report Cards will be available quarterly through Skyward for all students Kindergarten-5th Grade.
+Paper Report Cards are available upon request from the building secretary.
 For grades 3rd-5th, students can access reports through SkyWard in Family Access.
-For questions about how to set up these reports, contact techsupport@geneseoschools.org
+For questions about how to set up these reports, contact techsupport@geneseoschools.org problems with their teacher or principal.
+Should the parent wish to have an additional conference, the parent should contact their teacher to set up a conference.